byte0bunch/Valorant-Injector/README.md

 ## Usage

-1. Download the software from our website.
+1. Download the software from this repo.
-2. Launch the software and open Valorant.
+2. Launch Injector.exe after the game.
-3. Activate the desired cheat features.
+3. Press Inject while in the main menu and press F9, the menu should appear in game.
-4. Enjoy the competitive advantage our software provides.
+4. Enjoy.

 **Note**: The use of cheat software is against Valorant's terms of service and may result in penalties, including permanent game bans.
 Use this software at your own risk.